 Stop or Adjust?

-It is not at all helpful to be mired in details when high-level plans are being assembled.
+It is not at all helpful to be mired in details when we are assembling high-level plans.
 My favorite analogy is that one cannot wait for all the lights along the cross country train tracks to be green before leaving the station.
 No, we know there are red lights along the way, but we get started on our trip despite that.

 Leaders know that there are devils throughout the project, and they don’t let them get in the way.
-Good leaders keep their eyes on the larger vision.
+Good leaders keep their eyes on the broader vision.
 They have faith that the team will iron out all the details.
-When the devil appears, the great leaders assess the impact, communicate the necessary change in plans and keep the team moving forward.
+When the devil appears, the great leaders assess the impact, communicate the necessary change in plans, and keep the team moving forward.